Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Validating Design Choices

 \subsection{How Many Change-Sensitive Blocks?}

-Our algorithm detects changes in change-sensitive blocks-- blocks with a noticeable diurnal swing.
-Such blocks exist when ISPs assign IP addresses to users during the workday and release them during the night (or vice versa).
-We next examine two questions: How many change-sensitive blocks are there?
+Since our algorithms detect WFH only in change-sensitive blocks, we next ask: How many change-sensitive blocks are there?
 Does that number change over time?
-We also revisit the effect of observation duration on number of change-sensitive blocks.
+We also revisit the effect of observation duration on the number of change-sensitive blocks.

-\textbf{Decrease over time:} The left three columns of \autoref{tab:block_count} show three quarters of data from 2019q4 to 2020q2.
+\textbf{Decrease over time:} The left three columns of \autoref{tab:block_count} show three-quarters of data from 2019q4 to 2020q2.
 Each quarter uses a 12-week observation.
 We see the number of change-sensitive blocks decreases somewhat over this period: from 370k to 327k to 275k.
-We expect some of the decrease from 2020q1 to 2020q2 may reflect Covid-19 work-from-home as people move from universities and workplaces with more public IP addresses to homes where always-on modems shield their workday status.
+We expect some of the decrease from 2020q1 to 2020q2 may reflect Covid-19 WFH as people move from universities and workplaces with more public IP addresses to homes where always-on modems shield their workday status.

-\textbf{Turnover:} There is a fairly large rate of turnover in change-sensitive blocks.
+\textbf{Churn:} There is a fairly large rate of churn (turnover) in change-sensitive blocks.
 We see that in comparing the first six months of 2020 (2020h1-w) with each three-month quarter (2020q1-w and 2020q2-w).
-The number of change sensitive blocks for 2020h1-w is the intersection of the two quarters, and with 169k blocks, it is only 53\% or 61\% of each quarter.
-We believe this drop is because when blocks are not consistently diurnal for the entire observation period we classify them as non-diurnal.
+The number of change-sensitive blocks for 2020h1-w is the intersection of the two quarters, and with 169k blocks, it is only 53\% or 61\% of each quarter.
+This drop is likely because when blocks are not consistently diurnal for the entire observation period we classify them as non-diurnal.
 We see a similar drop to 199k when merging 2019q4 and 2020q1, consistent with duration as the primary factor.

+Another possible reason for churn in the set of change-sensitive blocks in 2020 is the Covid-induced changes in network usage.
+We show some examples in \autoref{sec:algorithm_success}.

 \textbf{Input targets:} A complicating factor in this analysis is that the underlying target list changes over time: in each quarter, the target list is updated to reflect currently responsive blocks, and in 2020q1 the target list was expanded from 4.0M blocks to 5.2M to take advantage of algorithm changes that correctly handle sparse blocks~\cite{baltra2020improving} (compare the number of responsive blocks in 2019q4-w and 2020q1-w).
-This expansion only modestly increases the number of change sensitive blocks (it adds 11,547 or 3.6\% to 2020q1-w, and 16,852 or 3.8\% to 2020m1-ejgnw) because only a few of the newly added blocks are diurnal.
+This expansion only modestly increases the number of change-sensitive blocks (it adds 11,547 or 3.6\% to 2020q1-w, and 16,852 or 3.8\% to 2020m1-\SitesList) because only a few of the newly added blocks are diurnal.

-We conclude that the set of change sensitive blocks change over time.
-It is due to the Covid pandemic, as discussed in \autoref{sec:algorithm_success}.